Heceta Head Light: History and construction

-The Heceta Head Lighthouse closed to the public in August 2011 for restoration and repairs.
-Under the supervision of OPRD preservation architect Sue Licht, a team of more than 100 subcontractors and craftsmen, the majority of whom were from Oregon, removed cement stucco that had sealed in moisture so that the lighthouse could air out in the damp coastal environment.
-They also replaced and restored the tower's historic metalwork and masonry, installed new windows, and repaired the lens' rotating mechanism.
-The interior and exterior of the lighthouse were repainted and the original wood floor of the workroom was uncovered and reconditioned.
+The Heceta Head Lighthouse was closed to the public in August 2011 for restoration and repairs.
+Under the supervision of OPRD preservation architect Sue Licht, a team of more than 100 subcontractors and craftsmen, the majority of whom were from Oregon, removed cement stucco that had sealed in moisture, allowing the lighthouse to air out in the damp coastal environment.
+They also replaced and restored the tower's historic metalwork and masonry, installed new windows, and repaired the lens's rotating mechanism.
+The interior and exterior of the lighthouse were repainted, and the original wood floor of the workroom was uncovered and reconditioned.
 The lighthouse has been returned as much as possible to the way it would have looked in 1894.
-When restoration work was completed, it was reopened after being closed for two years, on June 8, 2013.
-That day the OPRD welcomed a group of nearly 100 supporters to Heceta Head State Scenic Viewpoint to celebrate the reopening.
+When restoration work was completed, it reopened on June 8, 2013, after being closed for 2 years.
+That day, the OPRD welcomed nearly 100 supporters to Heceta Head State Scenic Viewpoint to celebrate the reopening.